 The work of an HVACR technician is in-demand and allows for a lot of freedom to work when and where you want.
 HVACR technicians find they are able to work flexible hours, especially if they are working on their own.
 This gives them time to spend with family while still making a great salary.
 HVACR technicians also find they no longer go from job to job, rather they have a career that can fulfill them for the rest of their life.
 One of the most beneficial aspects of this career is that they can work with and integrate new technologies into buildings to make them more energy-efficient, providing greater indoor air quality to those who visit or live in them.

 HVACR technicians are in high demand and are a necessity for most industries.
 It is their job to help maintain, install and repair different machinery and systems within a building that are all designed to help with indoor air quality control.
 This is a job that most ordinary maintenance employees are unable to do themselves, so an HVACR technician is considered an integral part of the running of an establishment.
 They can benefit in knowing that their services are necessary each and every day of the year.

+Did learning about what HVACR is interest you?
 Do you want to develop the skills to be a successful HVACR Technician?
-Does a career as a HVACR Technician interest you?
 The HVACR Technician Program at MIAT is 9 months in length for full-time students, assuming no interruption in training, and is offered at both the Michigan and Texas campuses.
 The training allows students to focus on their chosen field, graduating faster than it takes to earn a traditional 2 or 4-year college degree or complete a 3 to 5-year apprenticeship.
 To learn more about HVACR Technician career training and to explore if MIAT is right for you, fill out the form on this page.